The Official Blog of Biltmore®

 - In the Historic Archives

 Timeless Tradition Continues at Biltmore’s Employee Christmas Party

 When George Vanderbilt opened Biltmore House to his family and friends on Christmas Eve 1895, guests were greeted in the Banquet Hall by a splendidly tall tree laden with gifts for estate workers.
-Though today's Banquet Hall only includes faux gifts underneath the tree for decoration, that doesn’t mean Biltmore has shied away from the gift-giving tradition.
-On this special night in November, employees and their families celebrate the ongoing tradition started by Mr. Vanderbilt and his mother in 1895.
+Although the wrapped packages under today's Banquet Hall tree are decorative rather than full of surprises, that doesn’t mean Biltmore has ended the Vanderbilt gift-giving tradition: for our staff Christmas party, all children 11 and younger receive a present chosen especially for their age range.

 “It’s really neat to me that this tradition has remained year after year.
-We’ve slightly modernized it with Excel spreadsheets and such, but otherwise, it hasn't changed that much.
-We give more than 300 gifts each year.
-Of course they are more contemporary than what children would have received in the early 1900s, but the gifts are always in tune with Biltmore inspiration,” Parks says.
+We’ve modernized it a little with Excel spreadsheets and such, but otherwise, it hasn't changed that much.
+We give more than 300 gifts each year, and though they are more contemporary than the presents children would have received in the early 1900s, they always reflect the Vanderbilt spirit of warmth and generosity,” Michaela said.

-This 119-year-old tradition is just one of the ways Biltmore honors Mr. Vanderbilt’s legacy today, and we are honored that our employees help us keep history alive each year at the annual Christmas party.
+This delightful tradition is just one of the ways Biltmore honors Mr. Vanderbilt’s legacy today, and we are honored to keep history alive each year at the annual Christmas party.

 -- Featured image: A Biltmore family enjoys the annual staff Christmas party

 -- First image: A family admires the Banquet Hall Christmas tree